Boundary pairs associated with quadratic forms: Resolvent formulae and spectral relations

-\item The elliptic regularity condition for the spectral equivalence~\eqref{krein2.ii} is needed for the implication ``$\Rightarrow$'' in order to assure that the form $\qf l_\lambda$ is semi-bounded and closed \emph{on $\HSaux^{1/2}$}, and that $\Lambda(\lambda)$ is the associated operator, see \Thm{ell.bd2.impl}.
+\begin{remark} Let us comment on the elliptic regularity condition and some other aspects: \begin{myenumerate} \item The elliptic regularity condition for the spectral equivalence in~\Thmenum{krein2}{krein2.ii} is needed for the implication ``$\Rightarrow$'': We give a counterexample of a non-elliptically regular boundary pair in \Ex{non-ell.bd2.spec}, where $0 \in \spec \HNeu$ but $0 \notin \spec {\Lambda(0)}$.

 For the opposite implication it is enough to assume that $\Lambda(\lambda)$ is closed.

-We give a counterexample for this spectral equivalence (a boundary pair which is not elliptically regular) in \Ex{non-ell.bd2.spec}, where $0 \in \spec \HNeu$ but $0 \notin \spec {\Lambda(0)}$.

-\item Without the elliptic regularity assumption, the conclusion of \Thmenum{krein2}{krein2.ia} is generally false: From Krein's resolvent formula~\eqref{eq:krein.res0} the compactness of $\Lambda^{-1}$ does not in general imply that $\RNeu - \RDir$ is compact: In \Ex{dir.comp.neu.not} we have a non-elliptically regular boundary pair for which $\RDir$ is compact, but $\RNeu$ is not, even though $\Lambda^{-1}$ can be compact.
+\item Without the elliptic regularity assumption, the conclusion of \Thmenum{krein2}{krein2.ia} is also generally false: From Krein's resolvent formula~\eqref{eq:krein.res0} the compactness of $\Lambda^{-1}$ does not in general imply that $\RNeu - \RDir$ is compact: In \Ex{dir.comp.neu.not} we have a non-elliptically regular boundary pair for which $\RDir$ is compact, but $\RNeu$ is not, even though $\Lambda^{-1}$ may be be compact.